Ph.D., Penn State, 2002

 Office: CMU 102B

-Harold, C. (forthcoming).
+Harold, C. (2020).
 Things Worth Keeping: The Value of Attachment in a Disposable World.
 Minneapolis: University of Minnesota Press.

 Harold, C. (2015).
 “The Big One that Got Away” in Michael Moore and the Rhetoric of Documentary, Thomas W. Benson and Brian Snee, eds.
 Carbondale: Southern Illinois University Press.